 Through the program, “I went above and beyond my goals,” she says.
 “I needed accountability, that extra push, because I had so much going on.”

-Soon after starting, in the summer of 2019, her challenges intensified when her mother had heart surgery.
+Soon after starting, in the summer of 2019, her challenges intensified when her mother, who passed away April 14, 2020, had heart surgery.

 “With school and my mom's open-heart surgery, I had a lot of stress,” she says.
 “I had the privilege of managing my parents' day-to-day responsibilities, such as medication regimens, accompanying my mom to medical appointments, maintaining their lifestyle at home by assisting with cooking, paying bills, shopping and yard work, among other duties.
 I had some support from my younger sister, but my work load increased significantly.”